eerimoq/pumbaa/docs/library-reference/kernel/timer.rst

 `Timer` --- Timer
 =================

-.. class:: pumbaa.Timer(timeout, event, mask=-1, flags=0)
+.. class:: pumbaa.Timer(timeout, event, mask, flags=0)

-   Initialize given timer object.
-On timeout given `mask` is written to given `event` channel.
+   Instantiate a timer object from given arguemts.
+The timer expires `timeout` seconds after the timer has been started.
+When the timer expires given `mask` is written to given `event` channel.

    .. method:: start()